hanabi/hanabi.github.io/docs/level-8.md

 - *5 Stalls* **cannot** be given in the *Mid-Game* if there are any playable 5's.
 In this situation, a number 5 clue would just look like a *Play Clue* on the 5.
 - *5 Stalls* **must** be given to the 5 that is closest to chop.
 For example, in a 3-player game:
   - It is the *Early Game*.
 The only thing left for Alice to do is to clue an off-chop 5.
   - Bob has two playable 1's on slots 1 and 2.
-He has a 5 on slot 4.
+He has a green 5 on slot 4.
 Bob's 5 is therefore one-away from chop.
   - Cathy has nothing clued in her hand.
-She has a 5 on slot 3.
+She has a purple 5 on slot 3.
 Cathy's 5 is therefore two-away from chop.
   - Alice must clue number 5 to Bob as a *5 Stall* since his 5 is closer to chop (even though Bob has two playable cards).

 <FiveStall />